Marino Perani: Club career

 Born in Ponte Nossa, in the province of Bergamo, Lombardy, Perani came through the Atalanta youth system before joining the senior side.
 During his club career, he played for several other Italian teams, such as Bologna and Padova.
 He joined Bologna in 1958, where he spent most of his career, 15 seasons in total, remaining with the team until the 1973–74 season, aside from a brief stint away during the 1959–60 season.
 Although Perani initially struggled to break into the starting line-up with the Bolognese side, due to competition from other players, he later won a starting shirt over several other wingers in the side, such as Bruno Pace, Antonio Renna, and Giovanni Vastola, inheriting Cesarino Cervellati's role on the right flank.
 Perani formed a formidable partnership with fellow winger Ezio Pascutti; together, they helped Bologna win the Serie A title during the 1963–64 season, and Perani even set up Harald Nielsen's goal in a decisive 2–0 win over Inter in the Serie A playoff match at the Stadio Olimpico in Rome, on 7 June 1964, which allowed Bologna to claim the league title.
-In total, he made 322 appearances for Bologna, scoring 70 goals, also winning two Coppa Italia titles with the club.
+In total, he made 322 appearances for Bologna, scoring 70 goals, and also won two Coppa Italia titles with the club.
 Perani closed his career with NASL side Toronto Metros-Croatia in 1975.
-In total he scored over 80 goals throughout his career.
+In total, he scored over 80 goals throughout his career.